mokshadashedbale/Credit_risk_analysis/README.md

 ## Dataset

-The dataset used for this project is named `creditrisk.csv`.
+The dataset used for this project is named `CreditRisk.csv`.
 It includes the following variables:

 - Loan_ID: Unique identifier for each loan application.
 - Gender: Gender of the applicant (Male/Female).